 - Perforating folliculitis.

-Current treatment options for KP are limited and are often unsatisfactory to patients.
-Treatment options vary, focusing on avoiding skin dryness, using emollients and adding keratolytic agents or topical steroids when necessary.
+Current treatment options for keratosis pilaris can temporarily improve the condition although they do not cure it.
+Treatment options vary, focusing on avoiding skin dryness using emollients and adding keratolytic agents when necessary.

 The British Association of Dermatologists recommends the following:

-- Creams with salicylic acid, lactic acid or urea may be of value.
+- Creams with salicylic acid, lactic acid or urea may be of use in flattening the bumps on the skin

-- Expensive cosmetic or vitamin creams are not helpful.
+- Expensive cosmetic or vitamin creams have not been shown to be effective.

 - An abrasive pad may be helpful.